Kayot/hashcheck/README.md

 Paths are relative.
 That is the point of this project.
 Ease of use.

+## Updating the Check File

+Nothing lasts forever, the contents of a drive will change over time and recreating the check file takes time.
+Instead of creating a new check file, instead update the current check file.

+`hashcheck -uf d:\Applications.hashcheck d:\Applications`

+This will check the check file aginst the file system, add entries that don't exist in the check file, and remove entries that no longer exist.
+This process is fast as it doesn't check hashes for existing files with the same size, creation date, and modification date.
+New entries are appended to the end of the file.

 Experimental;

-I haven't tested this under linux as of yet, however the usage is about the same, only target mount points instead of drives.
+I haven't tested this under linux as of yet, however the usage should be about the same, only target mount points instead of drives.
+I'll test it more this weekend.

 ## Tested